 - We offer a broad range of optional courses to allow you to tailor your degree to your own learning interests

-- You’ll study a hands-on degree with over 60 hours of fieldwork and over 60% of timetabled study time taken up by hands on practical classes
+- You’ll study a hands-on degree with an extensive fieldwork programme and over 60% of timetabled study time taken up by hands on practical classes

 - Study in a department consistently ranked among the top 10 in the country and home to an inspiring research culture that informs our teaching